-Jeffrey B. Lown II has served as our President and as a director since the completion of our IPO in October 2013 and as our Chief Executive Officer since March 2017.
+Jeffrey B. Lown II has served as our President and as a director since the completion of our initial public offering in October 2013 and as our Chief Executive Officer since March 2017.
 Mr. Lown also served as our Chief Investment Officer through March 2016, at which time Julian Evans was appointed as Chief Investment Officer.
 Mr. Lown has over 20 years of combined experience in the financial services industry and the residential mortgage markets.
-Mr. Lown joined Freedom Mortgage Corporation or Freedom Mortgage, in April 2012 and served as Executive Vice President in charge of strategic funding projects and capital markets until July 2016.
+Mr. Lown joined Freedom Mortgage Corporation ("Freedom Mortgage") in April 2012 and served as Executive Vice President in charge of strategic funding projects and capital markets until July 2016, at which time he began to focus his full-time efforts on us and the management of our business.
 Prior to joining Freedom Mortgage, Mr. Lown served as a Portfolio Manager at Avenue Capital Group from April 2011 to January 2012.
 Prior to co-founding and serving as a principal of Green Lake Investment Partners, LLC in the fall of 2010, Mr. Lown spent 11 months at New Oak Capital LLC as head of the residential mortgage loan business and as a member of the bank advisory group.
-Prior to joining New Oak Capital, Mr. Lown was a fellow at the Office of Thrift Supervision, or OTS, from March 2008 through September 2009.
-At the OTS, he served as an advisor to the Senior Deputy Director's office, and focused on residential mortgage loan origination and residential asset valuation and RMBS.
+Prior to joining New Oak Capital, Mr. Lown was a fellow at the Office of Thrift Supervision (the "OTS"), from March 2008 through September 2009.
+At the OTS, he served as an advisor to the Senior Deputy Director's office and focused on residential mortgage loan origination and residential asset valuation and RMBS.
 Noteworthy assignments included participating in the creation of the Obama administration's "Making Home Affordable" modification program, the review of TARP Capital Purchase Program applications for OTS thrifts and working with the Acting Deputy Director of Examinations, Supervision, and Consumer Protection and regional staff on troubled institutions.